Tutorial

 Why Standups Matter

-When done right, standups:
+When run well, standups:

 • Keep everyone aligned and moving forward

-• Catch problems before they become crises
+• Surface problems before they become crises

 • Build trust and psychological safety